Zou-2004/VLM_data_pipeline/data_processing/README.md

 export TMPDIR=/mnt/sdd/tmp
 export PIP_CACHE_DIR=/mnt/sdd/pip_cache
 ```

+### GroundingDINO Model Issues
+The model runs on CPU by default.
+If you encounter `_C` module errors, this is expected - the CUDA extensions are not compiled.
+The script automatically falls back to CPU mode.

+### Taskonomy Codebook Building
+The codebook building process takes ~19 minutes for 253 unique instances.
+Progress is shown with tqdm progress bars.
+If interrupted, simply rerun - the cache file will speed up subsequent runs.

 ### MoGe-2 Model Download
 The MoGe-2 model (1.3GB) will be automatically downloaded from Hugging Face on first run of COCO processing.
 Ensure you have internet connectivity and sufficient disk space.